jackyzha0/quartz/content/🌳 Evergreen/Micropolitan Statistical Area.md

 ---
 title: Micropolitan Statistical Area
 compartir: true
-lastmod: 2023-09-18
+lastmod: 2023-10-02
+tags:
-tags: statistics
+  - statistics
-category: 🌱 Seedlings
+category: 🌳 Evergreen
 ---

 Micropolitan Statistical Areas are labor market and statistical areas in the United States centered on an urban cluster with a population of at least 10,000 but fewer than 50,000 people.